Law school applications: How can the Pre-Law Advising Office help?

 Additional sources of help and information from the UMass Pre-Law Advising Office

 The email list: This is only for UMass Amherst students and alums, and is primarily for current students and current applicants.
-I use it about once a month to update individuals about upcoming events and deadlines.
+During the school year, I send out weekly updates about upcoming events, opportunities, and deadlines.

-Facebook, Twitter, and Instagram: Regularly updated with articles, tips, outside events, and other links that don’t ever make it to this site (including fee waiver offers, shared links from other pages, and the like).
+Instagram (and to a lesser extent, Twitter, and almost never anymore, Facebook): Regularly updated with event announcements, application tips, alumni updates, and more (including fee waiver offers, shared links from other pages, and the like).